ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 also known as the estimation model or method (EM);
 and (3) a set of plain-text files (case files) describing deviations from these base models.
-Each unique combination of OM, EM, and case files are referred to as scenarios.
+Each unique combination of OM, EM, and case files are referred to as a scenario.
-These scenarios are usually run for multiple iterations, possibly adding unique process and observation error each time.
+Scenarios are usually run for multiple iterations, possibly adding unique process and observation error each time.
 A simulation therefore refers to the combination of all scenarios and iterations.